 Film Screening and Discussion

-The screening will take place on 27 May 2026 at the Ċentru Kristu Ragħaj Hall, Archbishop’s Seminary, and will be followed by a panel discussion engaging perspectives from film, culture, and theology.
+The screening took place on 27 May 2026 at the Ċentru Kristu Ragħaj Hall, Archbishop’s Seminary, and was followed by a panel discussion engaging perspectives from film, culture, and theology.

 Trailer